acolijn/OptoSim/README.md

 python submit_simulation.py --run_id mc0001 --config config_example.json --n_jobs 10
 ```

 this will submit 10 jobs to the cluster, each processing a different batch of the simulation for run mc0001, using the configuration file config_example.json in the config folder.
 The ouptup of the simulation will be stored in the data folder specified in the settings.ini file.
-The jobs will be submitted by default in the short queue on stomboot.
+The jobs will be submitted by default in the short queue on stoomboot.
 The job submission is handled by the batch_stbc.py module.
 Note that in order to be able to submit jobs to the cluster, the setup.sh script must have been run before.
-Job submission will only work for users with access to the stomboot cluster.
+Job submission will only work for users with access to the stoomboot cluster.

 ### Super-resolution